Muktinath tour trek description !

 We can organize private Muktinath trek or Muktinath tour with Poonhill trek starting at any date that works for you.
 Please contact us for more information.

 Answer: Yes sure !!
-If you provide us with your flight’s details then you should do request then our representative will come to pick up you on Kathmandu international airport.
+If you provide us with your flight’s details then you should do a request then our representative will come to pick up you at Kathmandu international airport.

 Answer: This trekking is suitable for all age trekkers who can walk about five hours every day with a lightweight rucksack.